Jain literature

 A 12th-century manuscript of Hemachandra's Yogaśāstra in Sanskrit.
 The text is notable for using 1 mm miniaturized Devanagari script.

 Jain literature (जैन साहित्य) refers to the literature of the Jain religion.
 It is a vast and ancient literary tradition, which was initially transmitted orally.
-The oldest surviving material is contained in the canonical Jain Agamas, which are written in Ardhamagadhi, a Prakrit (Middle-Indo Aryan) language.
+The oldest surviving material is contained in the canonical Jain Agamas, which are written in Ardhamagadhi, a Prakrit (Middle Indo-Aryan) language.
 Various commentaries were written on these canonical texts by later Jain monks.
-Later works were also written in other languages, like Sanskrit and Maharashtri Prakrit.
+Later works were also written in other languages, such as Sanskrit and Maharashtri Prakrit.

 Jain literature is primarily divided between the canons of the Digambara and Śvētāmbara orders.
 These two main sects of Jainism do not always agree on which texts should be considered authoritative.

-More recent Jain literature has also been written in other languages, like Marathi, Tamil, Rajasthani, Dhundari, Marwari, Hindi, Gujarati, Kannada, Malayalam and more recently in English.
+More recent Jain literature has also been written in other languages, such as Marathi, Tamil, Rajasthani, Dhundari, Marwari, Hindi, Gujarati, Kannada, Malayalam, and, more recently, in English.